cjcmattsson/redditclone/README.md

 ## Assignment:
 - Create a <a href="https://www.reddit.com/">reddit</a> clone
-- Users should be able to create and account with email, name, biography & password as well as uppload an avatar
+- Users should be able to create an account with email, name, biography & password as well as uppload an avatar
 - Users should be able to login and logout
-- Users should be able to create posts/links, upvote/downvote links & delete links
+- Users should be able to create posts/links, upvote/downvote links & delete their own links
 - Users should be able to edit uploaded content (profile-info and links)
 - Have fun!

 ## My project - OpFlip
-OpFlip is a place where people can come together over not coming together.
-No place is better for argumantation and making people change their minds on various issues than the internet, and OpFlip is the place to do this.
+OpFlip is a place where people can come together to not agree with each other and argue irrationally.
+No place is better for argumantation and making people change their minds on various issues than the internet, and OpFlip is where you shold do this.

 ### The rules of OpFlip
 - Dont be mean.
 Or at least not TOO mean
 - Never give up on your arguments.
-They are wrong, you are right.
+The others are wrong, you are right.
 You know this
 - Tell your friends about your new favourite site